-Effective Date Supersedes N/A Issuing Authority Office of Executive Vice President Responsible Officer Vice President of Human Resources
+Effective Date Supersedes Sep 1, 2016 Issuing Authority Executive Vice President Responsible Officer Human Resources

-New York University (“University”) will provide unpaid parental leave under the District of Columbia (“D.C.”)
-Parental Leave Act to employees working in D.C. in accordance with the terms of this policy.
-As set forth below, this policy lays out the parameters for parental leave eligibility and entitlement, the process for requesting such leave, and other provisions governing the use of such leave.
+In accordance with the terms of this Policy, New York University (“University”) will provide unpaid parental leave under the District of Columbia (“D.C.”)
+Parental Leave Act to employees working in D.C.
+As detailed below, this Policy sets forth the eligibility requirements for parental leave, the conditions for using leave, the process for requesting leave, and other related provisions.

-Subject to the terms and conditions set forth below, this policy applies to employees who work for the University in D.C. (hereinafter, “covered employees”).
+This Policy applies to all employees who work for the University in D.C. (hereinafter, “covered employees”).

 The University may deny the use of leave only where it would disrupt the business of the University and make the achievement of production or service delivery unusually difficult.